janderson4671/byu-cs460-f2022-1/hw-app-layer/README.md

  2. Begin Packet Capture.
 Open Wireshark as the root user:

+    ```bash
+    $ sudo wireshark
     ```
-    sudo wireshark
-    ```

-    Enter `port 8000` into the capture filter field field.
+    Enter "port 8000" into the capture filter field field.
 Then double-click "Loopback: lo" to begin capturing on the loopback interface.

  3. Start Web Server.

-    In another terminal window or tab, start a Python-based Web server with
+    In another terminal window or tab, start a Python-based Web server with CGI-enabled from within the homework directory:
-    CGI-enabled:

     ```bash
     $ python3 -m http.server --cgi